EbinAbraham/Fundraising-Churn-Analysis-Python/README.md

 <h3>Processing</h3>

-Initially the data was divided into to time windows Independent window and the Dependent window.
+<p>Initially the data was divided into to time windows Independent window and the Dependent window.
 Based on the two time windows created the output variable (Churn) was determined.
 Normal data preprocessing steps of missing value imputation (median , mode)and creating new categories was used.
 Next Categorical variable were label encoded.
 The feature postcode was changed to frequency as the feature had high cardinality.
 Timestamp data were converted to ordinal for analysis purposes.
-Two models were used to classify, Logistic Regression and Random Forest.
+Two models were used to classify, Logistic Regression and Random Forest.</p>

 ==================================================================================

 <h3>Result</h3>

-Logistic Regression and Random Forest was used for analysis.
+<p>Logistic Regression and Random Forest was used for analysis.
 From the various metrics we found that Random Forest classifier was better option as Logistic Regressor had overfitted the data by a little.
-The details of the output from Random Forest Classifier is as follows:
+The details of the output from Random Forest Classifier is as follows:</p>

-__Confusion Matrix__
+__Confusion Matrix__<br>
-[[1017    3]
+[[1017    3]<br>

  [ 6       63]]